howl-anderson/Chinese_models_for_SpaCy/README.en-US.md

 * Attribute `vector` seems not well trained
 * Attribute `is_oov` is totally incorrect.
 First priority.
 * NER model is not available <s>due to lacking of LDC corpus.</s> I am working on it.
+* Release all the intermediate material to help user build own model

 ## Built With